Necromancer1982/TonUINO/docs/README_EN.md

 - Preferences are stored in EEPROM.
 - Setup dialogues (setup/erase NFC tags/cards, parents menu etc.) can be aborted.
 - NFC tags/cards can be erased.
-- Parents menu to erase NFC tags/cards and to change preferences like startup volume, maximum volume, menu volume, equalizer and shutdown timer (requires an external circuit or compatible power bank).
+- Parents menu to erase NFC tags/cards and to change preferences like startup volume, maximum volume, menu volume, **minimum volume**, equalizer and shutdown timer (requires an external circuit or compatible power bank).
 You can also manually trigger the shutdown there and reset the story book progress and preferences.
-- Optional: PIN to protect parental functions.
+- **ACTIVATED:** PIN to protect parental functions.
 - Optional: 5 Buttons.
-- Optional: IR remote control (incl. box lock).
+- **ACTIVATED:** IR remote control (incl. box lock).
 The remote (which needs at least 7 keys) can be learned in using the parents menu.
-- Optional: Status LED.
+- **ACTIVATED:** Status LED.
 - Optional: Low voltage shutdown i.e. for the [CubieKid PCB](https://www.thingiverse.com/thing:3148200).

 ## Button Cheat Sheet